 Take time off to unwind.
 You don’t have to go out of town to decompress, though a week or two away is the best way to truly remove yourself from the day-to-day pressures and routine (as long as you shut off your smartphone and tablet).
 Take a drive or a hike; meet friends for lunch; if you have a hobby, pursue it or sit and read a book.
 You might even want to take a class totally unrelated to massage or skincare treatments.

 Feeling burned out may come from trying to do too many things at once.
 Step back and reset your priorities.
 You don’t immediately have to return every call or respond to email and text as soon as you get them.
 Plan your day and make sure to do the things that inspire and excite you first, then get on to the more mundane – but still necessary - “to-dos.”

 Burnout may come from starting to feel less challenged in your work.
 Maybe it’s time to learn a new type of massage that you currently don’t offer - geriatric or sports – or try offering new skin treatments or put together special combinations of both.
 Your business will benefit as well as your state of mind.

 You may want to try challenges outside work.
 It may be time to finally learn the musical instrument you’ve always wanted to or pick up a paintbrush and palette.
 Consider joining an organization and taking on a role completely unrelated to your professional experience.
 You’ll grow as a person and restore your spirit and enthusiasm by pushing yourself and trying new things.

 Reach out to your support structure

-Anyone can feel burnout at some time but that doesn’t mean you should accept it so that it seriously impacts your work and personal life.
-Take the same good care of yourself you advise your clients to do.
+Anyone can feel burnout at some time, but that doesn’t mean you should accept it so that it seriously impacts your work and personal life.
+Take care of yourself the way you advise your clients to do.